KhaleelGhazal/Front-end-Web-development/README.md

 # HTML-CSS-AND-JS-MULTIPLAYER-PONG-GAME
-This is a multiplayer pong game i worked on with my students on front end development at IQ academy ibadan. inspiration from BroCode (youtube)
+This is a multiplayer pong game I worked on with my students on front end development at IQ academy, Ibadan.
+Inspiration from BroCode (youtube)